 Newfound Gap Road

-It is said that a trip over the gap is like going from Georgia to Maine in terms of foliage and and the variety of the forest ecosystems.
-When starting from either Gatlinburg, TN or Cherokee, NC, travelers will climb 3,000 feet, ascending through cove hardwood, pine-oak, and northern hardwood forest, to get to the evergreen spruce fir forest at Newfound Gap, that more closely resembles a forest found in New England or Canada.Scenic Routes
+It is said that a trip over the gap is like going from Georgia to Maine in terms of foliage and the variety of the forest ecosystems.
+When starting from either Gatlinburg, TN or Cherokee, NC, travelers will climb 3000 feet, ascending through pine-oak and cove & northern hardwood forests, to get to the evergreen spruce fir forest at Newfound Gap.Scenic Routes

 About 13 miles down Highway 441 from the Sugarlands Visitor Center is the central marker of the road on the border of Tennessee and North Carolina where the national park was dedicated in 1940 by President Franklin D. Roosevelt.
 You can park here and take photos of the gorgeous mountain scenery and explore the dedication.Rockefeller Monument